-Rafi is now in his second year as a music scholar at Lancing College, where he sings in the choir under the direction of Neil Cox.
+Rafi is now in his second year as a music scholar at Lancing College, where he sings in the choir in the stall once occupied by Sir Peter Pears.

 Rafi’s favourite composers are Mozart, Purcell and Gibbons.
 His other passions besides music are Egyptology and the works of JRR Tolkien.

 Seattle Opera, October 2018 : The Turn of the Screw

 “The young singer playing Miles has a crucial task: believably portray a boy striving to appear normal on the surface but roiling underneath.
 On opening night, Rafi Bellamy Plaice’s angelic choirboy treble made all the more stark the contrast with the wickedness enveloping him.”